Liberty (department store): TV documentary

 From 2 December 2013, Liberty was the focus of a three-part hour-long episode TV documentary series titled Liberty of London, airing on Channel 4.
 The documentary follows Ed Burstell (Managing Director) and the department's retail team in the busy lead up to Christmas 2013.

 Channel 4 further commissioned a second series of the documentary on 28 October 2014.
 This series featured four, one hour-long episodes based on six months worth of unprecedented footage.
 Series two commenced on 12 November 2014.

-Harlette DeFalaise featured in global hit tv show episode 1 of Britain's Next Big Thing with her patented diamond suspenders and luxury-lingerie on the Liberty of London stores stairs.

 Collaborations

 Liberty has a history of collaborative projects – from William Morris and Dante Gabriel Rossetti in the nineteenth century to Yves Saint Laurent and Dame Vivienne Westwood in the twentieth century.
-Recent collaborations include brands such as Scott Henshall, Nike, Dr. Martens, Hello Kitty, Barbour, House of Hackney, Vans, Onia, Manolo Blahnik, Uniqlo, J.Crew, Superga, Target, Adidas and T. M. Lewin.
+Recent collaborations include brands such as Scott Henshall, Nike, Dr. Martens, Hello Kitty, Barbour, House of Hackney, Vans, Onia, Manolo Blahnik, Uniqlo, J.Crew, Superga, Target, Adidas, T. M. Lewin and Casio.

+In popular culture

+The store was used as a filming location and was included within the plot-line of the 2021 Disney film Cruella.

+Liberty makes a cameo appearance in the 2020 film Enola Holmes.